DarkStarSword/3d-fixes/README.md

 - Automatically fix certain types of reflective surfaces in Unreal games (those using a 2D DNEReflectionTexture, used in Life Is Strange).
 - Automatically fix shadows in Unreal Engine games.
-- Apply the tedious part of a Unity shadow fix (but not the difficult part!)
+- Apply auto fixes for Unity lights/shadows, specular highlights, reflections, fog, SSAO, etc (start with the [templates](Unity) instead).

 ### hlsltool.py ###
 This is similar to shadertool.py, but works on HLSL shaders instead.
 It's